itayshap/Cloud-Computing-ParkingLot/README.md

 ```

 ## Api end point
-At the end of the deployment there will be two API test stage endpoints shown, already with query parameters examples for your convenience:<br/>
+At the end of the deployment two API test stage endpoints will be shown, already with query parameters examples for your convenience:<br/>
 1 - HttpApiEntryGateway:  the entry POST call <br/>
 2 - HttpApiExitGateway: the exit POST call <br/>
 Just copy and paste them when creating a POST request using a API testing application

-###Enjoy!
+### Enjoy!

 ## Cleanup

 To delete the sample application that you created, use the AWS CLI.